-Pro-tip, meet your model and try building a friendly relation on the concept and the aim of the shoot.
+Pro-tip, meet your model, and try building a friendly relationship on the concept and the aim of the shoot.
 This would allow both you and the model to know what you are trying to project through the following shoot and how you are planning to move forward with the shoot.

 This would also help you in avoiding portrait photography mistakes, where the facial expression would play a key role in making your audience understand what photographers want to communicate.

 3. Have a Liquid Concept

 Let us be very clear that knowing the story, having a concept, and sticking to it are all three different things.
 There can be different objectives and ideas that may come up at any point during the preparation of the shoot.

-If the editor asks you to switch your concept, be ready, acceptable towards their choice and demand.
+If the editor asks you to switch your concept, be ready, acceptable to their choice and demand.
 Not only would it give you a preference over other editorial photographers but would also make you a preferred choice for all future projects.

 Editors like photographers who are quick on their feet and can get them the best work even with closet deadlines.
 This doesn’t mean that you need to drop off your pre-committed work.
 If possible postpone it or if not possible inform your editor about the commitments and how it wouldn’t be possible to change the concept at the last moment.